-Professional interpersonal skills and the ability to reflect on and analyse work with a supervisor are taught in a classroom-based workshop.
+Professional interpersonal skills and the ability to reflect on, and analyse, work with a supervisor, are taught in a classroom-based workshop complemented by online learning tasks.

 1. Attending and listening, verbal and non verbal cues, empathy, genuineness, concreteness, immediacy, confrontation, self disclosure.